mschoenebeck/zeos-validator/README.md

 ```

 ### Enable Packages
 Head over to [bloks.io](https://bloks.io/account/dappservices?loadContract=true&tab=Actions&account=dappservices&scope=dappservices&limit=100&table=package&action=enablepkg) and enable your packages.
 Import your DSP private key into Anchor and connect your account on bloks.
-Make sure to have enough CPU, RAM and NET on your DSP account.
+Make sure to have enough CPU, RAM and NET available on your DSP account.
 Then execute the `enablepkg` action with the following parameters:
 ```
 provider: <YOUR-DSP-ACCOUNT-HERE>
 package_id: package1